-Leaving the starting line, the route makes a quick run around Warrior Mountain Road, then back into and through Tryon.
+Leaving the starting line, the route makes a quick run around Warrior Mountain Road, then on to NC-108 to US-176 into and through Tryon.
 We continue down US-176 to the NC / SC State Line.
 From here, we branch off for a easy roller coaster ride through the beautiful Hunting Country area.
-Lots of horse farms and we will also pass FENCE.
+Lots of horse farms and we will also pass FENCE Equestrian Center.

 We then pass by the well known Red Fox Country Club.
-From here we go down to the peach country near the Cherokee Foothills Parkway or SC-11 and then return to take a tour through the town of Landrum SC.
+From here we go down into the peach country getting near the Cherokee Foothills Parkway or SC-11.
+Then we return to take a tour through the town of Landrum SC.
 Passing by the Fire Station on the exit from town, we then move back into the lower Hunting Country Area.
-Then after short jog up "little grunt hill #1", we have arrived at the Lake Lanier entrance.
+After short jog up "little grunt hill #1", we have arrived at the Lake Lanier entrance.
 With a jog to Lanier Street we head up to Butter Street and out to Oak Grove Road in the "Dark Corners Area" in route towards Route 11 once again.

-Now that you have ridden out to Route #11, and gone along the base of the mountains that you are going to climb - there is this famous little climb up and over Callahan Mountain by the Camp Old Indian Boy Scout Reservation.
+Now that you have ridden out to Route #11, (remember this is July) and gone along the base of the mountains that you are going to climb - there is this famous little hill up and over Callahan Mountain by the Camp Old Indian Boy Scout Reservation.
 We call this little hill "Big Grunt Hill #2"!
 This one really does separate the men from the boys very fast.

 After a little breather while you coast down by Camp Old Indian, you will arrive at the base of the Greenville Watershed and the Water Shed Dam.
 Water stop #4 is located here and you need to stop to tank up before you start the 10 or so miles up to Saluda.
 Remember that it is all up hill from this point till you get to the crest of Saluda, the highest point on the route.

-Now comes the long and progressively steeper climb through the fantastic, very cool Greenville Watershed.
-SAG's are not allowed to stop and wait in the watershed.
-They will ticket you for doing so.
-When you exit the watershed, you have one more little ~ short ~ steep climb to the crest of Saluda and then a fast trip down into the historic little town of Saluda.
-By this time if you are not with the lead pack then you have been left in the dust, because you aren't going to catch up! ! !
+So we now leave water stop #4 and head up the long and progressively steeper climb through the fantastic, very cool Greenville Watershed.
+Sag's are not allowed to stop and wait in the watershed.
+They will ticket you for doing so if they catch you.
+When you exit the watershed, you have one more little ~ short ~ steep climb to the crest of Saluda.
+Now a fast trip down into the historic little town of Saluda.
+By this time if you are not with the lead pack then you have been left in the dust, because you ain't going to catch up ! ! !

 When you enter Saluda on a down hill - remember that there is a right turn across the tracks at the bottom of the hill in Saluda.
 Please be ready for this.
+No crashes allowed here - you have been warned ! !
 Now hold your breath as you zip down a very fast, winding five mile run down the Saluda Grade on US-176 back to the finish line.
-Please be very careful on this descent and ride with in your limits.
+Please be very careful on this descent and ride within your limits.

 REMEMBER that you have a LEFT TURN after you cross the Pacolet River Bridge to get to the finish line.
+This bridge is at the end of a long flat straight section at the foot of the grade.
 Go straight and you ride the course all over again <:) Hehehe.

 For you high speed riders - the tour route is such that if you are not in the front pack by the time everyone gets to the crest of Saluda, then you do not have a ghost of a chance of over taking the leaders by the finish line.
-You have to make your move well before you hit the Greenville Water Shed or at least by the time you get to water stop #5.
+You have to make your move well before you hit the Greenville Water Shed climb up to Saluda ......

 So that is the tour and is loved by all who ride it.